anthonyc2394/sep11-freedom-project/entries/entry03.md

 ### Content

-In this blog entry, I will be discussing what I have learned and practiced from [Earsketch](https://earsketch.gatech.edu/landing/#/learn).
+In this blog entry, I will be discussing what I have learned and practiced within the past few months from [Earsketch](https://earsketch.gatech.edu/landing/#/learn).

 ``` js
 var drum1 = OS_SNARE03;